Monday, February 11, 2013

 Rock Around the Clock is officially the first Rock N' Roll film ever produced and it follows band manager, Steve Hollis (Johnny Johnston), as he attempts to bring Bill Haley and the Comets to the mainstream.
 One day, while driving across country with his musician friend, Steve stumbles upon Bill Haley and the Comets playing a dance in a small town located in the middle of nowhere.
 Steve his amazed at the amount of excitement Bill Haley and his band are generating among the locals; at point Steve's friend taps a dancing girl on the shoulder and asks, "What do you call that exercise you're getting?"
 She replies with, "It's rock n' roll, brother.
 And we're rocking tonight!"

 Steve is convinced rock n' roll is the wave of the future and sets about getting Bill Haley national exposure.
 The only thing standing in his way is a manipulative, domineering music agent named Corinne Talbot (Alix Talton), who also has her heart set on marrying Steve, despite his lack of interest.
 When she finds Steve has become smitten with the female half of a brother/sister dancing act that accompanies the Comets, she sets about trying to sabotage Steve's chances.
 First, she books the Comets to play at a high school prom, thinking that the Comets "wild music" will get them booed offstage, but is utterly shocked when the youth respond in a wildly enthusiastic manner.
 After her first plan has failed, she attempts to have Steve and the Comets blackballed from the music industry by calling up her friends at other agencies.
 Steve circumvents her by calling upon popular DJ, Alan Freed, who owes Steve a favor.
-Finally, Corinne is concedes defeat and offers the Comets are huge three year contract.
-A few other contrivances follow, but it ends on a happy note, with the Comets and other rock n' roll acts getting national exposure on televised musical jamboree.
+Finally, Corinne concedes defeat and offers the Comets are huge three year contract.
+A few other contrivances follow, but it ends on a happy note, with the Comets and other rock n' roll acts getting national exposure on a televised musical jamboree.

 Two thoughts about Rock Around the Clock:

 1) As a movie it is relatively worthless; the characters and acting (with the exception of Talton) are fairly bland.
 Bill Haley, despite his top billing, is relegated to the sidelines for the most of the film.
-But as time capsule for the period (mid 50s) it is absolutely invaluable; it gives modern day viewers an opportunity to see rock n' roll acts of that time in their absolute prime.
+But as time capsule for the period (mid 1950s) it is absolutely invaluable; it gives modern day viewers an opportunity to see rock n' roll acts of that time in their absolute prime.
 (Bill Haley, The Platters, The Bellboys, etc).

-2) The character of Corinne; she's a highly successfully, extreme intelligent career woman, yet the filmmaker's imply that she can never be happy unless she's married to a man.
+2) The character of Corinne; she's a highly successfully, intelligent career woman, yet the filmmaker's imply that she can never be happy unless she's married to a man.
 Throughout the film, she tries hard to break down Steve's will, so he can come crawling back to her, begging her to marry him.
-At the end, when she has failed, she seems content on settling for the next best thing (her assistant Mike Dobbs).
+At the end, when she has failed, she seems content on settling for the next best thing (her assistant, Mike Dobbs).
 This theme of the highly successfully, but lonely woman gets revived in Get Yourself a College Girl.

 Don't Knock the Rock, the semi-sequel to Rock Around the Clock, takes a defensive stance towards rock n' roll music; in it a successfully rock singer, Arnie Haines, returns to his hometown to find that he has fallen out of the favor with the elders.
 Their concern is that rock n' roll leads to juvenile delinquency, so he takes it upon himself (with help from Bill Haley and the Comets and other music acts) to put their fears to rest.
 After a couple of mishaps, he eventually wins over the elders and everything is peachy keen at film's end.